ParamDave5/Facial-Recognition/readme.md

 ### This is a repositort for face recognition and facial expression detection using Bayes Calssifier , KNN , KErnel SVM and Boosted SVM using PCA and MDA as preprossesing methods

-Data should be a in a parent folder of code.
+Data should be in a parent folder of code.

 Enter path to data.mat in line 12 of function read_data in loadData.py